 In the past, membership websites were looked at as a fringe business, but now they are booming.
 In our current moment, many people are looking for ways to connect with other people who have shared interests and aspirations.

 In this article, we’ll show you a different approach to thinking about how to build a community site.
 So what are we waiting for?
 Let’s dive in!

 Step 1: Choose a topic that’s important to people

 If you’re thinking about how to create a membership website, then choosing a topic for people to rally behind is your first big step.

-When you build a membership site around a topic that’s important to people during times of change, people will invest their hard earned money in joining you.
+When you build a membership site around a topic or goal that’s important, people will invest their hard-earned money in joining you.
 Why?
-It turns out the best way to navigate uncertainty is by teaming up with other people to find creative solutions.
+Because it turns out the best way to navigate uncertainty is by teaming up with other people to find creative solutions.